Swiss Referendum 8 March 2026: Results & What They Mean

 FAQ: Swiss referendum 8 March 2026

-Where do I find the official voting materials?
+Where do I find the official results?

 Yes.
-Legal measures such as Pillar 3a contributions, pension fund buy-ins and tax deferral via deadline extensions provide immediate benefits — irrespective of the outcome of individual proposals.
-A tax advisor can show you your options.
+Legal measures such as Pillar 3a contributions, pension fund buy-ins and the correct declaration of deductions reduce your tax burden regardless of any single vote.
+A tax advisor can show you which options apply to you.

 Start a Pillar 3a comparison